 Stress-Induced Hair loss

 One very prominent effect of stress on the body is hair loss, which may be mild or severe, acute (short term) or chronic (long term).
 To be specific, excessive stress may encourage the development of a condition called telogen effluvium (TEL-o-jun uh-FLOO-vee-um).
 Telogen effluvium is a hair loss condition, which causes the hair to become patchy due to excess shedding.
+This is commonly experienced by women after pregnancy and is caused by falling estrogen levels.
+According to , this type of hair loss affects 60% of mothers after giving birth.
 Of note, it is caused mainly by psychological stress.
 In one research, mice were exposed to a type of psychological stress called sound stress, which proved that the stress experienced by the mice caused premature hair loss.

 There is one misconception that telogen effluvium affects only older adults, but the fact is that both males and females of all ages can develop the condition.
 Persons with telogen effluvium tend to have immense stress that drives hair follicles into what is called a resting phase, typically in enormous quantities.
 An individual unaffected by telogen effluvium will have approximately 15% of his/her hair follicles in the resting phase and 85% of the hair follicles growing actively.
 However, when the scalp is distressed by telogen effluvium, more than 70% of the hair follicles can go into the resting phase at any one time.
 Within a few months of developing telogen effluvium, the affected hairs will abruptly fall out, most likely during grooming activities, such as combing or washing the hair.

 Stress is not the only factor that leads to premature hair loss or baldness.
 One other reason why persons may suffer from balding is male and female pattern hair loss, also known as androgenetic alopecia.
 It is a common type of hair loss condition affecting both genders, although the patterns take different forms in men versus women.